+1 (506) 500-5957 sales@monovm.com

 1. Speed testing

-System administrators and IT teams in organisations use localhost to run tests on the local network.
+System administrators and IT teams in organizations use localhost to run tests on the local network.
 Localhost doesn't need an internet connection to test the network.
 All that is required is to send a request to localhost.
 By monitoring the request, they can tell how the system's hardware and software are working.

 The requests' speed will also help establish when optimization is required.
+Speed Up Your Site: Discover the Simple Way to Check Website Speed

 2. Blocking harmful websites

 To prevent attacks on networks, administrators can deflect requests for harmful files.
 To achieve this, the admin modifies the host's files.
 Computer host files contain lists of domain names and the associated IP addresses.
 To prevent access to a harmful website, admins can enter a website's domain in the host file and assign it to 127.0.0.1.
 Address block.
+Learn How to Easily Block Websites in Google Chrome

 Once the domain is fed, the user will be redirected to localhost anytime they visit the harmful website.
 Many pre-made hosts exist online; thus, administrators are saved from creating them from scratch.